rotundasoftware/steamer/README.md

 	next();
 } );

-// use the Steamer express middleware to automatically "stuff" our boat when we are done (optional) app.use( steamer.stuffMiddleware( 'ssData' ) );
+// use the Steamer express middleware to automatically "stuff" our boat when we are done app.use( steamer.stuffMiddleware( 'ssData' ) );

 app.get( '/', function( req, res ) {